 Forms Modulator

-The Forms Modulator scans the shape of 3d objects made from phosphorescent clay on a rotating disc.
-Proximity sensors transmit the irregularities of the shapes which then modulate the device’s internal synthesizers, effects, and samplers.
+The Forms Modulator is a device designed to scan and interpret the shape of three-dimensional objects made from phosphorescent clay placed on a rotating disc.
+Proximity sensors detect the irregularities in the shapes, which then influence the modulation of the device’s internal synthesizers, effects, and samplers.
+This interaction between physical form and sound allows for the dynamic generation of audio responses based on the contours and movement of the objects.

 Stepper Rattle